 With each giant bringing with them a slew of impressive functions, might I add.

 The highly anticipated Samsung Galaxy Note 20 Ultra is designed to be the ultimate big-screen experience.
 It is also an extremely versatile phone with a 6.9-inch 120Hz display and an astonishing 50x zoom camera.

 Vice versa, the OnePlus 8 Pro delivers many amazing and attractive features at a more affordable price tag.
 It also boasts of a 120Hz display, along with fast charging and long battery life.
 Battery life is especially noteworthy with the OnePlus 8 Pro; it lasts longer than any phone in that price range.

-Just note that whichever model you end up choosing, you will still be holding one of the best smartphones of 2020 in your hands.
+Just note that whichever model you end up choosing, you will still be holding one of the best 2020 smartphones in your hands.

 OnePlus 8 Pro vs Samsung Galaxy Note 20 Ultra: Price Comparison

 The Galaxy Note 20 Ultra is one of the costliest phones this year.
-It costs nearly SGD 1,400/- for the 256 GB model.
-Significantly more for the higher 512 GB version.
+It is priced at nearly SGD 1,400/- for the 256 GB model.
+Significantly more for the higher 512 GB version..

 In comparison, the OnePlus 8 Pro in a comfortable and affordable range at SGD 948/-.

 In short, for buyers with smaller budgets, the OnePlus 8 Pro is definitely the go-to.
 That said, the Galaxy Note 20 Ultra might still be affordable, especially if you have the latest voucher codes and promo codes for smartphones on hand.